jacklaurencegaray/final-blog/content/blog/web-storage-cookies-local-session/index.md

 ## Local Storage

 Since HTML5, local storage provided another alternative to storing key-value pairs with a maximum storage size of 10MB to the user's browser.

-It's pretty straightforward to use the local storage API from the browser.
+It's a pretty much straightforward API to use:

-For simplicity, here are the 4 CRUD (create-read-update-delete) interfaces the local storage API provides:

 ```
 /**
-    window.localStorage is the more accurate way to access it, however, since anything we access in the global scope is assumed to be under `window`:
+    window.localStorage is the more accurate way to
+    access it, however, since anything we access
+    in the global scope is assumed to be under `window`, you can skip `window` and just proceed with `localStorage.<function>`
 **/

 // Setting and updating a property